If everyone doesn’t agree it can get pretty nasty fast.

 Splitting expenses really isn’t an issue if you’re living with your significant other, husband or wife and have combined finances.

-However, a lot of people keep separate finances when they’re dating (as we do) and some continue this after they get married.
+However, a lot of people keep separate finances when they’re dating (as we did) and some continue this after they get married (we did not).

-Want to know how my girlfriend and I split our expenses?
+Want to know how my wife and I used to split our expenses when we were dating?
 Make sure you read through to the end of the post.

 Split Expenses Equally